[2018-11-01] MAC addresses aren't accessible in iOS 11

-In the current release of the iPhone / iPad operating system the iNet Network Scanner cannot retrieve MAC addresses anymore.
-A MAC address is a string that is unique for every computer device. iOS 11 doesn't allow apps to read these MAC addresses.
+Since release 11 of the iPhone / iPad operating system Apple does not allow to access MAC addresses anymore.
+A MAC address is a string that is unique for every computer device. iOS 11 does absolutely not allow apps to read these MAC addresses.

 We were told by Apple engineers that this is a privacy feature of iOS 11 because some companies misused the unique MAC address to track users.

-MAC addresses of the scanned devices cannot be shown.
+MAC addresses of the scanned devices cannot be detected.

-Manufacturers of the discovered devices cannot be shown.
+Manufacturers of the discovered devices cannot be discovered.

 For Wake on Lan the MAC addresses have to be entered manually (we added a special keyboard to simplify this)